-With the exception of the Division Director and the Division Deputy Director all PSC personnel are 100% dedicated to the MCSAP Program.
+With the exception of the Division Director all PSC personnel are 100% dedicated to the MCSAP Program.
 All MCSAP eligible activities with the exception of weight enforcement without an inspection are billed to the grant.
 MCSAP grant equipment, uniforms and computers are 100% dedicated to the MCSAP program.

-O&M: ITD Maintenance: This will provide support of the ITD grant to which the Public Service Commission of West Virginia was a subgrantee - a maintenance contract is needed relating to the Virtual Smart Roadside Inspection System installed at the I-64 Eastbound Weigh Station located at mile marker 39 in Putnam County.
-This maintenance contract will enable our equipment to receive timely updates as well as service in the event of sytem malfunction.
-This maintenance contract will be bid out once the FY2021 CVSP is awarded and the contract will be awarded to the lowest bidder.
+O&M: ITD Maintenance: This will provide support of the ITD grant to which the Public Service Commission of West Virginia was a subgrantee - a maintenance contract/argeement is needed relating to the Virtual Smart Roadside Inspection System installed at the I-64 Eastbound Weigh Station located at mile marker 39 in Putnam County and at the I-77 Southbound Weigh Station located at mile marker 169.5 in Wood County, the US Route 50 Inspection System located in Wood County and other virtual systems that may be added during FY2022 and FY2023.
+This maintenance contract/agreement will enable our equipment to receive timely updates as well as service in the event of system malfunction while providing routine maintenance (e.g. server host fees, inpsection, cleaning, servicing), preventative care and servicing to maintain current functional levels of the system and to avoid failures before they turn into major defects.
+This maintenance contract will be bid out once the CVSP is awarded and the contract will be awarded to the lowest bidder.
+It is estimated that the cost will be approximately \$71,969 annually.